The House on the Edge of the Park: Release

-The House on the Edge of the Park was initially rejected for a UK cinema certificate by the BBFC when first submitted on 16 March 1981, and later found itself on the DPP list of "video nasties" when it was revealed that the uncut version was readily available on UK video.
+House on the Edge of the Park was initially rejected for a UK cinema certificate by the BBFC when first submitted on 16 March 1981, and later found itself on the DPP list of "video nasties" when it was revealed that the uncut version was readily available on UK video.
 When it was eventually passed by the BBFC in July 2002, it was cut by 11 minutes and 43 seconds, with almost all of the rape and violence either replaced or removed entirely.
 It was resubmitted in 2011 and received an almost uncut release, now only being cut by 42 seconds.
 It was finally passed fully uncut in April 2022.

 In 2006, the BBFC commissioned a group of academics at the University of Wales, Aberystwyth to conduct research into people's responses to films that include scenes of sexual violence.
-The House on the Edge of the Park is one of the films included in their remit to examine.
+House on the Edge of the Park is one of the films included in their remit.